MHCGA/halo-cms-docs/docs/en/contributing/index.md

 - If multiple people co-author, list each author's `name` in the `author` list in order; add `link` and `email` as needed.
 - The page automatically renders author/reference sections based on Frontmatter, so keep content consistent and accurate.
-- If the article references external materials, list the name and link in `references`.
+- If the article references external materials, list the name, link, and Internet Archive save link in `references`.
 If there are no references, you can omit the entire field.
 - If modifying someone else's article, please mention the original author in your PR description to respect attribution.

 ## Commit Convention